-In other words, in most cases your attorney will have to prove that a hazardous condition was present on the property, property owner knew or should have known about it and mitigated the hazard, and the hazard caused you to become injured.
+In other words, in most cases, your attorney will have to prove that a hazardous condition was present on the property, the property owner knew or should have known about it and mitigated the hazard, and the hazard caused you to become injured.

-There are many ways you can help your attorney prove your case, and several of them have to do with what happens right after the accident.
-You can help your attorney by seeking medical attention, taking pictures of the accident scene, getting the contact information of any witnesses, and reporting the incident to property management.
+There are many ways in which you can help your attorney prove your case, and several of them have to do with what happens right after the accident.
+You can assist your lawyer by seeking medical attention, taking pictures of the accident scene, getting the contact information of any witnesses and reporting the incident to property management.

-At Shafner Law, we have decades of experience recovering damages for people who are injured due to a property owner’s negligence.
+At Shafner Injury Law, we have decades of experience recovering damages for people who are injured because of a property owner’s negligence.
 We have taken these cases to trial and won.
-We work on a contingent fee basis and collect nothing unless you win, too.
+We work on a contingency fee basis and collect nothing unless you win, too.

 For a free consultation, call us at 720-800-4715 or fill out the online form.